How to Rent an Apartment [2023 Rental Application Guide]

 2. Pay the Application Fee

-Another one of the steps to rent an apartment includes applicants paying a non-refundable application fee of about $30 to $50.
-The landlord charges these fees to cover the costs of screening renters, sometimes including background and credit checks.
+To rent an apartment, you’ll also have to pay a non-refundable application fee of about $30 to $50.
+The landlord charges this apartment application fee to cover the costs of screening renters, sometimes including background and credit checks.

 3. Prepare for Credit and Background Checks